Pathoschild/smapi-mod-dump/source/Energy Time/README.md

 While in Vanilla Time, time will pass by normally, unless you are holding U to fast forward, or have paused time with N (default keybindings, may differ given your configuration).

+Shortcuts will only work when there are no active menus.

 ### Multiplayer

 In multiplater, all connected players stamina is pooled together for calculations.
 Whenever a player joins or leaves the game, the base factor for time passing is calculated and reset.